-- 1. Display all the items needed for a traditional nativity scene. - 2.
+- 1. Display the nativity sets. - 2.
 Let students touch and handle the pieces.
 Talk with the students about each piece. - 3.
 Ask students what they know about each character in the Christmas story.
 This will help you ascertain what your students already know and what they still need to learn. - 4.
-Work together to set up the scene and discuss each figure and the role he/she plays in the Christmas account.
-Remember that the wise men were not at the stable.
-Therefore, the star is not there either.
+Work together to set up the scene and discuss each figure and the role he or she plays in the Christmas account.
+Remember that the wise men were not at the stable, so the star is not there either.
 There is also no mention of angels at the stable.